minhbtrc/langchain-chatbot/README.md

-# Personality chatbot with Langchain + LangSmith.
+# Chatbot with Langchain, LangSmith.

 ## Requirement